Castle Master: Gameplay

-Development
+Development and release

 Castle Master was built on the Freescape engine, which allows solid, fully three-dimensional environments to be produced.
-The same engine was used for Castle Master's sequel, The Crypt, and other games released by Incentive Software.
+The same engine had been used for Driller, Dark Side and Total Eclipse which had previously been released by Incentive Software.
+Castle Master marked the first release in a deal with Domark who marketed the game leaving Incentive free to concentrate on the development.